-Mother charged in massacre probe wants charges dismissed
+Woman charged in massacre probe wants charges dismissed

-PIKETON, Ohio (AP) — Attorneys for a woman facing charges in connection to an Ohio family massacre are seeking dismissal of obstruction and perjury charges against her.
+PIKETON, Ohio (AP) — Attorneys for a woman facing charges in connection with an Ohio family massacre have filed a motion to have obstruction of justice and perjury charges against her dismissed.

-Seventy-six-year-old Fredericka Wagner’s son, daughter-in-law and two grandsons pleaded not guilty to the 2016 slayings of eight Rhoden family members in Pike County.
+Fredericka Wagner’s son, daughter-in-law and two grandsons are jailed in southern Ohio awaiting trial in the slayings of eight people in Pike County in April 2016.
+They have pleaded not guilty to aggravated murder charges and other counts that could lead to the death penalty if they are convicted.

-Wagner pleaded not guilty to charges against her.
-The Plain Dealer in Cleveland reports her attorneys filed a motion Friday to dismiss those charges.
-The newspaper reports Wagner testified she bought two bulletproof vests after the shootings through Amazon, but investigators found no purchase records of the vests they suspect Wagner’s family wore during the slayings.
+Wagner, 76, also has pleaded not guilty to the charges against her and is under house arrest.

 Most Read Nation & World Stories